carlysandler/School_District_Analysis/README.md

 ---
 ### Deliverable 2 Findings : Effects on DataFrame Cleanup on 'PyCitySchools_Challenge.ipynb'

-The below analyses list the effects of cleaning the data on each key metric 'DataFrame':
+The below analyses list the effects of cleaning the data (replacing ninth-grade scores with NaNs) on each key metric 'DataFrame':

 #### District Summary